top of page

 Assault crimes in the state of Tennessee can vary in intensity and the types of harm that can be caused.
-As such, if you find yourself being charged with an assault crime, it’s imperative to have David Clarke, an experienced criminal defense attorney that knows the laws on assault crimes, to ensure your rights will be protected and you will have a rigorous defense.
+As such, if you find yourself being charged with an assault crime, it’s imperative to have Attorney David Clarke, an experienced criminal defense attorney who knows the laws on assault crimes, to ensure your rights will be protected and you will have a rigorous defense.

 Examples of assault and battery in Tennessee can include, but not be limited to:

-• Threats of injury, use of threatening words, or putting their hands on a person in an aggressive manner.
+• Threats of injury, use of threatening words, or putting their hands on a person in an aggressive manner

 • Pushing a person during an argument